seanjnugent/JadeWorkflowManager/README.md

-# Conduit
+# Data Workflow Tool
-Conduit is a simple data pipeline tool for loading and transforming csv files
+Data Workflow Tool is a simple data pipeline tool for loading and transforming csv files